tvrzna/emptty/README.md

 `SESSION_ERROR_LOGGING_FILE` Overrides path of session errors log file.
 Default value is `/var/log/emptty-session-errors`.
 __NOTE:__ It expects existence of directories to defined logging file.

+`NO_XDG_FALLBACK`
+Disallows setting of fallback values for all XDG environmental variables and leaves it on Login Controls.
+Possible values are "true" or "false".
+Default value is false.
+__NOTE:__ Be aware, that setting to "true" could lead to unexpected behaviour.

 #### /etc/emptty/motd-gen.sh
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!